mcglynnk/AdhereID/README.md

 #### 2. PatientsLikeMe
 An online community for discussing medical conditions and medications.
-- Web scraped using beautifulsoup (Accessed 1-20-2020)
+- Web scraped using beautifulsoup (Accessed 1-20-2020, user identifiers not included)
 - Data format: data extracted from HTML
 - 10,025 rows of drug reviews (adherence, burden(difficulty of taking) and cost) x 11 columns